kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *no lateral movement*

 ### OUTSIDERS FAVORED OVER INSIDERS
-> Employees have taken the view that outsiders are favored over insiders when filling positions.
-This means that the organization prefers to hire people from the outside, and it does not promote internally.
-In an obvious way, this limits the growth potential for the current employees.
+> Employees believe external hiring is preferred to internal.
+Obviously, this limits growth potential for current employees.

 __Exemplary statements reported by employees:__